Our Team

 Program Manager

 Originally from New York City with a background in Education and Counseling, Sherri worked for New York City’s Health and Hospitals Corp.
-She assisted with New York City’s efforts to provide emergency counseling for those affected by 9/11as well as the implementation of a therapeutic child care center for abused children.
+She assisted with New York City’s efforts to provide emergency counseling for those affected by 9/11 as well as the implementation of a therapeutic childcare center for abused children.

 She currently teaches undergraduate-level courses, enjoys spending time with her family, movies, thrifting for new finds, and is passionate about ceramics and works out of a studio in her home.

-Raquel Kinser
+Raquel Mehta

 Program Support Specialist